db:check-migrations job

 False positives

-This job is allowed to fail, because it can throw some false positives.
+This job is not allowed to fail, but it can throw some false positives.

 Schema dump comparison fails after rollback